huiscliu/CodeTest/README.md

-# CodeTest
+# CodeCrack

-collection of tiny programs for training
+Collection of tiny programs for training purpose